rixth/tay/README.md

     $ gem install tay

+If installing the gem from source, be sure to run `rake build_generators` first!

 ## Usage

 Tay helps create, bootstrap, develop and publish Chrome extentions.
 It all works through the `tay` command.
 Running `tay` alone will show you a list of commands.